abstractfactory/openmetadata/README.md

 ![](https://dl.dropbox.com/s/a3ln6q605fhkflp/basic.png)

-*Open Metadata* is a library used in associating metadata to folders on your file-system, designed for cuncurrent, high-performance and scalable digital asset management (DAM) systems.
+*Open Metadata* is a library used in associating metadata to folders on your file-system, designed for concurrent, high-performance and scalable digital asset management (DAM) systems.

 ### Installing